 Recognizing the above goals, the Committee annually approves (and upon approval oversees expenditures of) a Risk Management Budget for submission to the Board of Directors.
-That budget represents 2.2% of the NCCSIF pool expenses.
+That budget represents almost 5% of the NCCSIF banking and pooled layer funding.
+These services include:

-Services include: